-Long-term incentive program (LTIP)
+• Long-term incentive program (LTIP)

 The Company's LTIP is a variable element of compensation that will allow executive officers and certain senior managers to be recognized and rewarded for their sustained contributions to the Company's financial performance and growth.
-The Company's LTIP is composed of share options (SOs) and restricted share units (RSUs), each of which may be subject to performance and time based vesting conditions.
+The Company's LTIP is composed of share options (SOs) and restricted share units (RSUs), each of which may be subject to time based vesting conditions or both performance and time based vesting conditions.

 SOs provide a right, but not an obligation, to purchase common shares of the Company at a stated price for a given period of time, subject to time based vesting conditions.
-The issuance of SOs is governed by the 2011 plan, which allows for the grant of SOs to the Company's employees, directors, senior officers and consultants with vesting of those SOs subject to the terms of the plan and the optionees' continued employment with the Company.
+The issuance of SOs is governed by the 2011 plan, which allows for the grant of SOs to the Company's employees, directors, senior officers and consultants, with vesting of those SOs subject to the terms of the plan and the optionees' continued employment with the Company.
 Each tranche of a SO award is considered a separate award with its own vesting period and is recorded at fair value on the date of grant.
 The fair value of each tranche is measured at the date of grant using the Black-Scholes option pricing model.
 Compensation expense is recognized over the tranche's vesting period based on the number of awards expected to vest by increasing contributed surplus.
 The number of awards expected to vest is reviewed periodically with any impact being recognized in the consolidated statements of operations and comprehensive loss.
 Any contribution paid by an employee or director on the exercise of SOs is credited to common shares with any previously recognized compensation expense.

-The restricted share unit plan (RSU Plan) provides that restricted share unit awards (the RSUs) may be granted by a committee that administers the RSU Plan to full-time employees, officers and eligible contractors of the Company or an affiliate in a calendar year as a bonus for services rendered to the Company as determined at the sole discretion of the Board.
+The restricted share unit plan (RSU Plan) provides that restricted share unit awards (the RSUs) may be granted by a committee that administers the RSU Plan to full-time employees, officers and eligible contractors of the Company or an affiliate, in a calendar year, as a bonus for services rendered to the Company as determined at the sole discretion of the Board.
 The number of RSUs awarded will be credited to the participants' accounts effective on the grant date of the RSUs.
 Each RSU entitles the holder to receive common shares issued from the treasury of the Company.
-RSUs awarded cliff vest at the end of a three-year vesting period subject to continued employment with the Company.
-Compensation cost is calculated on a straight-line basis over the vesting period with a corresponding increase to contributed surplus.
+RSUs awarded cliff vest at the end of a three-year vesting period subject to certain time and/or performance vesting conditions and continued employment with the Company.
+Compensation cost is calculated on a straight-line basis over the vesting period with a corresponding increase to contributed surplus when it is estimated that the vesting conditions will be achieved.
 Forfeitures are estimated at the grant date and are revised to reflect a change in expected or actual forfeitures.

-• SOs and RSUs with Performance Conditions
+• SOs and RSUs with performance and time based vesting conditions